fire/deep-motion-editing/docs/decisions/20210213-avoid-special-neural-network-loss-with-6-dimensional-truncated-basis.md

 ### 6D Truncation 3x3 Basis

 A basis is a 3x3 matrix.
-The basis is normalized.
+The Basis is normalized.

 ```c++
 //x_raw is the X Axis / first row of the basis